zanarmstrong/sfpc/_posts/2014-11-03-Animation with Open Frameworks.md

 title: Animation with Open Frameworks
 ---

 In Zach's Open Frameworks class we're exploring animation.
-Here are two fun little examples I made.
+The first exercises are around using functions and elapsed time to describe position.
+Here are two little experiments I made.

 [Animation in black and white.](https://www.youtube.com/watch?v=t6U_gwPdeTc)